arduino/lab-micropython-editor/README.md

 4. Run dev mode: `npm run dev`

 Some changes on the Electron code will require reopening the app but all UI changes will only require refreshing the window (ctrl-r/cmd-r).

+## Trademarks

+"Python" and the Python Logo are trademarks of the Python Software Foundation.